Edgar Cayce

 Edgar Cayce (/ˈkeɪsiː/; March 18, 1877 – January 3, 1945) was an American clairvoyant who reported and chronicled an ability to diagnose diseases and recommend treatments for ailments while asleep.
-During thousands of transcribed sessions, Cayce would answer questions on a variety of subjects such as healing, reincarnation, dreams, the afterlife, past lives, nutrition, Atlantis, and future events.
-Cayce described himself as a devout Christian and denied being a Spiritualist or communicating with spirits.
-Cayce is regarded as a founder and a principal source of many characteristic beliefs of the New Age movement.
+During thousands of transcribed sessions, Cayce answered questions on subjects including healing, reincarnation, dreams, the afterlife, past lives, nutrition, Atlantis, and future events.
+Cayce said he was a devout Christian and was not a spiritualist or communicating with spirits.
+Cayce is regarded as a founder of the New Age movement and a principal source of many of the movement's characteristic beliefs.

-As a clairvoyant, Cayce collaborated with a variety of individuals including osteopath Al Layne, homeopath Wesley Ketchum, printer Arthur Lammers, and Wall Street broker Morton Blumenthal.
 In 1931, Cayce founded a non-profit organization, the Association for Research and Enlightenment.
-In 1942, a popular and highly-sympathetic biography of Cayce titled There is a River was published by journalist Thomas Sugrue.
+In 1942, a popular and highly sympathetic biography of Cayce titled There is a River was published by journalist Thomas Sugrue.

 Background

 Cayce was influenced by a variety of traditions and sources.
 During the Second Great Awakening, Thomas and Alexander Campbell founded the Disciples of Christ, a church which sought to restore the original Christian teachings and practices.
 Cayce was raised in the group.

-Mesmerism influenced Phineas Parkhurst Quimby's New Thought Movement which promoted the practice of medical clairvoyants.
+Mesmerism influenced Phineas Parkhurst Quimby's New Thought Movement, which promoted the practice of medical clairvoyants.
 One of Quimby's patients, Mary Baker Eddy, later founded her own new religious movement, Christian Science.
 Spiritualism influenced Helena Blavatsky, the founder of Theosophy.
 Blavatksy's writings detailed topics like reincarnation, Atlantis, Root races, and the Akashic Records.

 Homeopathy and Osteopathy were pseudoscientific forms of alternative medicine prevalent in Cayce's lifetime.
-Cayce would initially attribute his own healing to the care of an osteopath and he later collaborated with one.
+Cayce would initially attribute his own healing to the care of an osteopath, and he later collaborated with one.

 Life

 Overview

-Edgar Cayce first achieved local notoriety for having lost his voice yet having been able to speak during hypnosis.
-After initially reporting his voice had spontaneously and inexplicably returned on its own, he later began publicly crediting a local osteopath with having restored his voice.
-The osteopath began employing Cayce as a medical clairvoyant who could reportedly diagnose patients at a distance through supernatural means.
+Edgar Cayce first achieved local notoriety for having lost his voice yet being able to speak during hypnosis.
+Initially, he reported that his voice had spontaneously and inexplicably returned on its own.
+Later, he began publicly crediting a local osteopath with having restored his voice.
+The osteopath employed Cayce as a medical clairvoyant who could reportedly diagnose patients at a distance through supernatural means.
 After declaring bankruptcy, Cayce returned to the role of medical clairvoyant, collaborating with homeopath Wesley Ketchum.
-In 1910, Ketchum's description of Cayce's readings was covered in a widely reprinted piece in the New York Times.
-When a falling out with Ketchum occurred, Cayce travelled to Selma, Alabama.
+In 1910, Ketchum's description of Cayce's readings was covered in a widely reprinted piece in The New York Times.
+After a falling out with Ketchum, Cayce traveled to Selma, Alabama.
 An additional collaboration with printer Arthur Lammers led Cayce to Dayton, Ohio.
 The final chapter of his life was spent in Virginia Beach, Virginia, where he oversaw an institute of his own creation.

-An October 10, 1922 Birmingham Post-Herald article quotes Cayce as saying that he had given 8,056 readings to date.
+An October 10, 1922, Birmingham Post-Herald article quotes Cayce as saying that he had given 8,056 readings to date.
 He recorded some 13,000 to 14,000 readings after that date.
 Other abilities attributed to Cayce include astral projection, prophecy, mediumship, access to the Akashic records, Book of Life, and seeing auras, astrology and dreamwork.